MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 # Learn from the account protection scorecard

-Dynamics 365 Fraud Protection with Account Protection helps protect your e-commerce business from fraud related to fake accounts and account compromise.
+Dynamics 365 Fraud Protection with account protection helps protect your e-commerce business from fraud related to fake accounts and account compromise.
 Your account protection scorecard shows you, in real-time, how Account Protection is working.
 For example, the scorecard shows you how many events are high risk.
 You can use the scorecard to make well-informed risk management decisions for your online business.

 ## Account protection assessment type

-You can select the Account Protection assessment type by clicking the tab menu on the top of the page.
+You can select the account protection assessment type by clicking the **tab** menu on the top of the page.
 The following types are available:

 - Account Creation
 - Account Login